Why do I get calculation inconsistencies?

 1 + 1 = 3

-XBRL doesn’t differentiate between the two, and because of this, the system spi a calculation inconsistency whenever a rounding doesn't sum up correctly.
+XBRL doesn’t differentiate between the two, and because of this, the system produces a calculation inconsistency whenever a rounding doesn't sum up correctly.

 This is most likely due to inconsistent calculations of specific line items that appear multiple times throughout the financial statements.
 An example could be "comprehensive income", being calculated in both Statement of Changes in Equity and Comprehensive Income Statement.
 If the calculation of "comprehensive income" is not consistent between the two statements, a calculation inconsistency will appear in the validation summary.